asw1982/NSCR5hmC/README.md

 This one is more important than the second experiment.
 What are being done in this experiment are as follows:

   - to combine the descriptor to be 4 fusion descriptor
-  -	to make a standardization for the feature in the fusion descriptor using the min-max scaler, this is only for finding the most important feature using the chi-squared test purpose.
+  -	to make a normalization for the feature in the fusion descriptor using the min-max scaler, this is only for finding the most important feature using the chi-squared test purpose.
   -	The chi-squared test is used to get the most important features in the fusion descriptor.
 This process also will eliminate the unimportant features.
 The number of features will be reduced.
   -	The output of the chi-squared test is a p-value.
 Every single feature has its p-value.
 The higher p-value, the more important one feature is.
 We set the threshold value to cut off the feature that has a lower p-value than the threshold value.
   -	We try all of the threshold values from 0 and 0.95 to find the best performance